Monday 25 November 2013

 The airship builders were caught off guard by this sudden demand.
 While new designs for a million cubic-foot-plus still on the drawing boards, and the new factories and hangers still incomplete, it was agreed that ships of the L 2 and L 3 type (called the 'M' class) were an acceptable stopgap.
 While these new ships were being built, there was one more obstacle to deal with.
 The Kaiser still opposed the idea, even after the general staff came to agree on it.
 He was reluctant to go along not on any legal or humanitarian grounds, of course.
 He was worried that Zeppelins might end up bombing historical landmarks or one of the many houses of his extended family; after all, Queen Victoria had been his grandmother.
 His worry about the personal property of his cousins meant that for awhile odd restrictions were placed on the Zeppelin crews.
 First, they could attack east of London, but not London itself.
 Then, they could attack London, but only east of the Tower of London.
 Then, finally in June 1915, bowing to public pressure, attacks on London generally were approved, though “royal palaces and monuments, such as St. Paul's Cathedral, were not to be attacked.”

-"because god forbid my relations are personally affected by this war that will kill millions"
+"because god forbid my relations be harmed in this war that will kill millions."

 The first raid happened shortly after the Kaiser gave his permission for attacks in general, on January 9th, 1915.
 The Navy airship division had been reinforced with 4 new M class ships: the L 4 to L 8 now scouted the German Bight.
 These ships were substantially similar to the L 2 and 3, with some refinements.
 They still featured open gondolas (save a windscreen for the pilot), so for the bridge- crew it was like sailing the skies of the North Sea in an aluminum fishing dory.
 They were armed with machine guns to fend off aircraft both in the gondolas, in a position on top of the ship, and often in the stern as well.
 (These positions must have given spectacular views, at the cost of being miserably cold.)
 The cruising speed was about 65 km/h, and they flew mostly between 3 and 6 thousand feet.
 Their endurance was already quite spectacular: they were capable of staying aloft nearly 30 hours at a stretch, which gave even these early Zeppelins the legs to fly from Nordholz, Germany to Britain and back again.
 Missions to attack Britain generally were staged during the 'attack phase' of the moon (8 days before and after the new moon) and interestingly, winter weather was preferable to summer.
 In addition to the extra darkness, cold air provides more lift than warm air, being more dense.